KenLaam/blog-kenk11/README.md

 The following **additional** features are implemented:
 * [x] User can see post sorted by viewed, last update.
+* [x] User can fin all posts with keyword by title and body.

 ## Video Walkthrough